 His love of mountains and the outdoors took him to Laramie, Wyoming for two years of private practice.
 In 1999, a grant by the National Institutes of Health took him to the University of Utah to do a fellowship in medical informatics and research on glaucoma imaging and outcomes.
 He next joined the teaching faculty of the Scheie Eye Institute at the University of Pennsylvania in Philadelphia, where he was an instructor of ophthalmology and optometry to residents and students.
 His principle responsibility for these two years was the design and implementation of a surgical curriculum for teaching cataract and glaucoma surgery to new residents.

 Dr. Wick met his future wife, Melanie Power, at Southwestern, and they married in 1993 prior to leaving for Colorado.
 Although they had never met prior to medical school, ironically, Melanie also grew up in Tyler and graduated from T.K.
 Gorman.
 She is a pediatrician with the Trinity Pediatric Clinic.

 Dr. Wick enjoys working with computers and writing software, and particularly likes implementing new technology into the practice of medicine.
-Other hobbies include hiking, fishing, and triathlons.
+Other hobbies include hiking, woodworking and farming.
 His greatest joy—and greatest time commitment—is raising his twin sons, Benjamin and Alexander.

 More information can be found at www.doctorwick.com.